koenjicode/TK8-HudDisabler/README.md

 - Edit the settings in-between LUA SETTINGS #START and LUA SETTINGS #END

 By default, the Lua script will hide all game elements from the screen.
-To adjust what gets hidden, open up the Lua script and edit the fields in between Lua Settings